iganev/handlebars-concat/README.md

 - separator: Set specific string to join elements with.
 Default is ","
 - distinct: Eliminate duplicates upon adding to output buffer
 - quotes: Wrap each value in double quotation marks
+- single_quote: Modifier of `quotes` to switch to single quotation mark instead
+- render_all: Render all values using the block template, not just object values

 Example with string literals: